 A study of ecological processes in marine environments of the tropics.
 Lectures will emphasize the application of basic ecological principles to life in the ocean, then focus on characteristics of marine habitats in the tropics and of the groups of organisms that occur there.
 The laboratory portion of the course will involve two weeks of intensive field work at a tropical marine laboratory.
 Because this field experience occurs after Commencement, seniors may not use this course to meet graduation requirements.
 They may take this course if a.) they are willing to miss commencement, and b.) they meet all graduation requirements without this course.
 As an alternative, seniors may postpone graduation until the next commencement.
-May be taken as ENVA-274.
-Prerequisites: BIOL-110, 120 or equivalent.
+Prerequisites: BIOL-110 and 120; OR BIOL-130 and 140; OR BIOL-170 and 180.
 Written permission of instructor required.
 There is a separate field trip fee.
 (ATTR: ARTS, ORPO)